MichaelCurrin/hexo-quickstart/README.md

 ### How to use this project

+1. Read the [docs](/docs/) for some info on Hexo.
 1. Click _Use this template_ button add the repo to your own repos.
-1. Follow the docs to set it up locally and/or remotely on GH Pages.
+1. Follow the [docs](/docs/) to set it up locally and/or remotely on GH Pages.
 1. Customize the project.
     - Add your own pages and posts to [source](/source).
 Copy and existing page or using the CLI locally to make use of the [scaffolds](/scaffolds) for new pages.
     - Update the [\_config.yml](/_config.yml) file's _Menu_ section to setup your navbar.
+    - Choose your own theme and styling.
-1. Customize the docs.
+1. Customize the docs directory.
 1. Delete the _About this template_ section.